ronshapiraweber/CV192/README.md

 #       [20, 21, 22, 23],
 #       [30, 31, 32, 33],
 #       [40, 41, 42, 43]])
+#
+# np.fromfunction:
+# Construct an array by executing a function over each coordinate.
+# The resulting array therefore has a value fn(x, y, z) at coordinate (x, y, z).

 b[2,3]         # '23'
 b[0:5, 1]      # each row in the second column of b
 #array([ 1, 11, 21, 31, 41])